PowerUser64/colorscheme-shuffler.nvim/README.md

-    deck = nil,          -- colorschemes to pick from (default: all) blacklist = {},      -- any colorschemes that shouldn't be picked (default: none) shuffle_events = {}, -- which vim events to shuffle on? (use UIEnter for startup) }
+    deck = nil,          -- colorschemes to pick from (default: all) blacklist = {},      -- any colorschemes that shouldn't be picked (default: none) shuffle_events = {}, -- which vim events to shuffle on? (use UIEnter for startup) notify = true,       -- print the name of the colorscheme upon switching }
 ```